mlgal/tailorflow/content/english/_index.md

 homepage_tab:
   enable : true
   title : "How **it Works**"
   content : "Are you tired of the chaos that comes with managing orders, inventory, and shipping processes?
-CustomFlow is here to streamline your operations, transform your customer experience, and supercharge your business growth."
+TailorFlow is here to streamline your operations, transform your customer experience, and supercharge your business growth."
   tablist:
   # tab item
   - name : "Onboarding"
     title : "**Onboarding**"
     image : "images/screenshots/how-it-works-1.jpg"
-    content : "Your CustomFlow journey begins with a **personalized** engagement.
+    content : "Your TailorFlow journey begins with a **personalized** engagement.
 Our team reaches out to understand your unique business requirements, ensuring a **tailored approach to your onboarding**.
 Enjoy a dedicated configuration where our experts help define your workflows, set preferences, and configure the system to align perfectly with your business processes.
 This is followed by **Training and Familiarization** to ensure that your staff is well-equipped to **fully optimize** your operations."
     button:
       enable : true
       label : "Sign Up"